smjonas/lua-dev.nvim/README.md

     vimruntime = true, -- runtime path
     types = true, -- full signature, docs and completion of vim.api, vim.treesitter, vim.lsp and others
-    plugins = true, -- installed opt or start plugins in packpath -- you can also specify the list of plugins to make available as a workspace library -- plugins = { "nvim-treesitter", "plenary.nvim", "telescope.nvim" }, }, runtime_path = false, -- enable this to get completion in require strings.
+    plugins = true, -- installed opt or start plugins in packpath -- you can also specify a list of plugins to make available as a workspace library -- plugins = { "nvim-treesitter", "plenary.nvim", "telescope.nvim" }, }, runtime_path = false, -- enable this to get completion in require strings.
 Slow!
-  -- pass any additional options that will be merged in the final lsp config lspconfig = {
-    -- cmd = {"lua-language-server"},
-    -- on_attach = ...
-  },
 }
 ```